Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Electromagnetic form factor

-Concerning the low--$Q^2$ behavior, the pion charge radius, $r_\pi=\sqrt{-6 F_\pi^\prime(0)}$, is calculated to be $r_\pi=0.632~\fm$ and $0.699~\fm$ for MMF{} and ADFM{} {\it Ansatz}, respectively.
-The both values are reasonably near the experimental value of $r_\pi=(0.672\pm 0.008)~\fm$ \cite{Tanabashi:2018oca}.
-Simple constituent quark model formula $r_\pi=\sqrt{3}/(2\pi f_\pi)$ \cite{Tarrach:1979ta,Gerasimov:1978cp} gives $r_\pi=0.621~\fm$ and $0.760~\fm$ for MMF{} and ADFM{} {\it Ansatz}, respectively.
+Concerning the low--$Q^2$ behavior, the pion charge radius $r_\pi=\sqrt{-6 F_\pi^\prime(0)}$ is calculated to be $r_\pi=0.632~\fm$ and $0.699~\fm$ for MMF{} and ADFM{} {\it Ans\"atze}, respectively.
+Both values are reasonably near the experimental value of $r_\pi=(0.659 \pm 0.004)~\fm$ \cite{ParticleDataGroup:2020ssz}.
+The simple constituent quark model formula $r_\pi=\sqrt{3}/(2\pi f_\pi)$ \cite{Tarrach:1979ta,Gerasimov:1978cp} gives $r_\pi=0.621~\fm$ and $0.760~\fm$ for MMF{} and ADFM{} {\it Ans\"atze}, respectively.
 The approximate BS vertex (\ref{GTrelation}) does not guarantee that the normalization condition $F_\pi(0)=1$ will be fulfilled.
-The general form of pseudoscalar BS vertex is
+The general form of the pseudoscalar BS vertex is

 where $H_1$, $H_2$, $H_3$, and $H_4$ are Lorentz--scalar functions \cite{LlewellynSmith:1969az}.
-Keeping solely $H_1$ component and neglecting others, just as we do in Eq.~(\ref{GTrelation}), leads to deviation from $F_\pi(0)=1$ normalization condition \cite{Maris:1997hd}.
-We obtain $F_\pi(0)=0.950$ and $1.32$ for MMF{} and ADFM{} {\it Ansatz}, respectively.
-(In that respect we do not follow Ref.~\cite{Mello:2017mor} that forces $F_\pi(0)=1$ by adjusting the normalization of BS vertex (\ref{Gamma-parametrization}).)
+Solely keeping $H_1$ component and neglecting others, just as we do in Eq.~(\ref{GTrelation}), leads to deviation from $F_\pi(0)=1$ normalization condition \cite{Maris:1997hd}.
+We obtain $F_\pi(0)=0.950$ and $1.32$ for MMF{} and ADFM{} {\it Ans\"atze}, respectively [which is interesting to compare, but of course we could also follow Ref.~\cite{Mello:2017mor}, which forces $F_\pi(0)=1$ by adjusting the normalization of BS vertex (\ref{Gamma-parametrization}); for more details see Appendix \ref{sec:BSA_normalization}.]

 The high--$Q^2$ asymptotics of the charged pion EMFF is discussed in Sec.~\ref{sec:PDA} along with the asymptotics of the neutral pion TFF, which is introduced in the next section.